TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 ## Solar Output Voltage
 To read the voltage being output from the solar panel, a voltage divider will be used to change the maximum output voltage of the solar panel, 18 V, to a voltage that the arduino can handle, 4.5 V.

-Analysis of resistors required to divide 18 V down to 4.5 V
+Analysis of resistors required to divide 18 V down to 4.5 V:
 ```math
 {\rm V}_{out}\ =Vin\times\frac{R3}{R3 + R4}
 ```